-Switch to the 7.x maintenance branch (latest 7.x code)
+Switch to the main branch (latest pre-8.0 code)

-git checkout dspace-7_x
+git checkout main

 '''

-- 3. Using the Docker instructions in that codebase, start up both the DSpace 7 REST API and Angular UI via Docker - a.
+3. Using the Docker instructions in that codebase, start up both the DSpace 7 REST API and Angular UI via Docker a.
 First, pull down the latest version of the Docker images (both frontend and backend):